 Two hatches open a large sail locker built into the bottom of the cockpit.
 Fenders can be stored here along with a small outboard engine.

 Below deck, the vast open interior of the First 24 has a large forward double berth and single berths on either side of the keel box.
 An ingenious cushion system means you can unite the two single berths to turn them into a double berth.
-The table can be carried in a bag and set up inside or outside in the cockpit and can be left on shore to make the boat lighter for racing.
-A small galley with hob and icebox, chemical toilets and an electric pack combined with solar panels make the yacht fully autonomous.
+The table can be carried in a bag and set up inside or outside, or it can be left on shore to make the boat lighter for racing.
+A small galley with hob and icebox, chemical toilet, and an electric pack combined with solar panels make the yacht fully autonomous.

 A Winner on All Fronts